SAP/openui5-docs/docs/Diagnostics_6ec18e8.md

 |When you expand an XML view in the tree, you can display the XML code.

+You can choose the following options for this view:

 -   You can choose which kind of IDs you want to see:

     -   IDs as they are in the DOM \(option *Show Real IDs*\)